Are you considering Sherwin-Williams for your next project but can’t decide between the Cashmere and Duration lines?

 However, if you are painting unfinished drywall, it’s recommended that you use at least one coat of primer before applying paint.

-VOCs, or Volatile Organic Compounds, are solvents found in paint, cleaning products, and adhesives.
+VOCs, or Volatile Organic Compounds, are solvents in paint, cleaning products, and adhesives.
 VOCs are released into the air when the paint is drying.
 They can linger for hours or even days, depending on the airflow in the room.

 Inhaling them can potentially cause side effects like headaches and dizziness.